fxbuson/biopartsDB/README.md

 # biopartsDB

 HTML platform with a hand-picked selection of publications on biocircuit part libraries.
-Created by Felipe Xavier Buson at the [Wang Lab](https://wanglab.net/) at the University of Edinburgh.
+Created by Felipe Xavier Buson at the [Wang Lab](https://wanglab.net/) at the University of Edinburgh (now at Zhejiang University).
 Will be active until this platform can be set up online.

 Currently showed to work on:
 Firefox